One-of-a-kind bioelectric technology

 A conductive medium is any solution that permits the flow of electrons.
 Examples of highly conductive media are saline solution, hydrogels, and certain serums.
 Due to the high concentration of naturally occurring salt ions in the human body, bodily fluids such as sweat and wound exudate are also conductive media capable of activating AMT’s microcell batteries.7

 AMT generates electricity that mimics the body's physiologic electric fields and may reduce the risk of infection2-5 while supporting the body's natural healing process.6

 Inspired by the Body

-Electricity is Essential for Healing
+Electricity is Essential to Healing

-The body naturally creates and uses electrical energy to promote healing1.
+The body naturally creates and uses electrical energy to promote healing.1

 Physiologic Electrical Currents in the Skin

 Electric fields exist naturally in the skin, creating surface energy potential known as transepithelial potential (TEP).8-9,11

 When skin is wounded, a change in electric potential occurs.
 The physiologic electric fields are essential to cellular migration and wound healing.10

 Advanced Microcurrent Technology is designed to mimic the body's physiologic electric fields, harnessing the power of electricity to reduce the risk of infection while supporting the body's natural healing process.